nidhi041/E-Commerce-follow-along/readme.md

 3: Write an API Endpoint to Add Products to the Cart We'll create an API route that accepts product details and stores them in the database.

+## Milestone 18:

+### **Overview**
+Milestone 18 focuses on implementing a backend API to manage the cart system in an e-commerce application.
+This includes retrieving products inside a user's cart, ensuring efficient cart management and a seamless shopping experience.

+### **Features**
+- **Fetch Cart Items:** Retrieve all products added to a user's cart.
+- **MongoDB Integration:** Store and manage cart data efficiently.
+- **REST API Support:** Simple and structured API endpoints.
+- **Scalability:** Designed for easy expansion with additional features like cart updates and deletion.
+- **Secure & Optimized:** Ensures reliable data fetching with proper error handling.